h-REA/hREA/README.md

 - **needs matching**: use *proposal* modules to group matched outcomes in order to describe bilateral and multilateral trade requests
 - **knowledge sharing**: use the *recipe* module to share structured production knowledge and easily repeat well-understood processes

-For a more detailed list of modules and features planned for development, see [modules in the hREA framework](https://github.com/holo-rea/ecosystem/wiki/Modules-in-the-HoloREA-framework).
+For a more detailed list of modules and features planned for development, see [modules in the hREA framework](https://github.com/h-rea/ecosystem/wiki/Modules-in-the-hREA-framework).

 A key aspect to note about these modules is that *they require no technical knowledge to remix or re-architect into different social organising patterns*.
 Different arrangements of network components can be used to address different use-cases in novel ways.

 Most people making use of hREA will never have to delve into the software beyond this level.
 All modules in the suite have established APIs for interoperability and can be arranged into complex organisational patterns at runtime, like lego blocks.
-To see some concrete examples of this, see the scenarios orchestrated in [test/social-architectures](test/social-architectures).

 Beyond this outer layer the system has been designed with flexibility, modularity and composability as core architectural concerns.
 The depth to which you will delve into the architecture depends on a project's needs; i.e. how much customisation is required.
 See [Repository Structure](#repository-structure) for a breakdown of how hREA fits together, how to customise it, and how to browse this repository.